getkevin/kevin-android-demo/README.md

 kevin.
 Android SDK Demo is showcase of a fully featured Android application utilising kevin.
 SDK

-If you are a developer just looking to quickly get started with implementing the SDK in your project, we recommend starting with our [kevin.
+If you are a developer looking to quickly get started with implementing the SDK in your project, we recommend starting with our [kevin.
 SDK](https://github.com/getkevin/kevin-android) samples.

+Visit our [Developer Portal](https://developer.kevin.eu/home/mobile-sdk/getting-started) for more information.

 ## Screenshots